 *This update affects fully-funded commercial members.
 Please check your plan materials for additional information.
 Health New England’s Medicare Advantage Members may be limited to cost share waivers only throughout the declared state of emergency based on guidance from CMS.

 - In-person COVID-19 related services when performed in an outpatient setting

 - Inpatient COVID-19 services for both fully insured and self funded accounts that have opted in

 Health New England cares about the health and safety of your clients and employees.
 To help support your return-to-work transition and preparation efforts, we have compiled various easy-to-navigate online resources related to COVID-19 reopening guidelines.
 Learn more here.

-NEW: Extension of COBRA Continuation of Coverage, Special Enrollment, Claim Filing and Appeal Deadlines
+Extension of COBRA Continuation of Coverage, Special Enrollment, Claim Filing and Appeal Deadlines

 On April 28, 2020, the U.S. Department of Labor’s (DOL) Employee Benefits Security Administration (EBSA) issued guidance around deadline extensions and other relief to assist health plans, members, employers and other service providers impacted by the COVID-19 outbreak.
 This allows members additional time to meet certain deadlines for COBRA continuation coverage, special enrollment, filing claims for benefits, appeals of denied claims, and external review of certain claims.

 In most cases, this means the normal deadline is extended so that it starts at the end of the “Outbreak Period End Date” and goes for the same number of days in the normal deadline.
 The Outbreak Period End Date is “60 days after the announced end of the national emergency or such other date announced by the DOL in a future notice.”

 All guidance is retroactive to March 1, 2020.
 More details can be found in the